washtenawIdtreble/washtenaw-id-webapp/README.md

 - Install NodeJS.
 Recommend using NVM.
 Current Versions:
     - Node: 16.13.0
     - NPM: 8.5.1
+- Run `npm install` after cloning and use the scripts below to run the server
 - Install ESLint plugin for your IDE or run `npm run lint` before committing
     - ESLint configuration is in `package.json`